telerik/winforms-docs/controls/editors/colorbox/properies-and-events.md

 ---
 title: Properties and Events
-page_title: Properties and Events | RadColorBox
+page_title: Properties and Events - WinForms ColorBox Control
-description: Properties and Events RadColorBox
+description: Get familiar with the public API of the WinForms ColorBox.
 slug: winforms/editors/colorbox/working-with-radcolorbox
 tags: working,with,radcolorbox
 published: True